 The other work, looking at a mid19c Cornish diaspora in southern Spain and its relationship with Cornwall has been well received on the film festival circuit.
 Currently in production is a short super-16 film looking at the time D H Lawrence spent in Cornwall.

-These works, as with most of Anthony's practice, are inevitably loaded with notions of identity, belonging, memory, time and the commodification of tradition.
+These works, as with most of Anthony's practice, are inevitably loaded with notions of identity, belonging, memory, time and the commodification of tradition and culture.